oxguy3/fedora-tips/google-chrome.md

 # Easily install Chrome on Fedora 22

 Getting Chrome should be one of the easiest tasks ever, but it's not.
-This document aims to fix that
+This document aims to fix that.

 ## Installing Chrome